 The artist uses an alternating sequence of graphite sketching and digital sketching, followed occasionally by addition of color primarily through digital painting.
 This allows her to create denser and more highly detailed images with subtlety and rich accuracy.

-Her art has been accepted for the juried Art of Planetary Science art show , frequented by astronauts and scientists in the Astronomical and Space fields.
+Several pieces of her art have been accepted for the juried Art of Planetary Science art show , frequented by astronauts and scientists in the Astronomical and Space fields.

 Her art education includes CalArts (California Institute of the Arts) graphic design certificate, Art Techniques & Appreciation through Saylor Academy, and independent classes such as Narrative Concept Art instructed by Jama Jurabaev, a major artist for the film industry.

 - to act as docent for NASA's traveling “SOAR - NASA Art Program/NASAs 50th Anniversary”.
 She shared back-stories, history and artistic technical details about pieces by Rockwell, Wyeth, Warhol and many others who participated in NASA's art program.

 ARTIST'S STATEMENT OF INTENTION